pcm0nk/laravax-mutli-language/readme.md

   <img src="https://github.com/pcm0nk/Laravax/blob/main/resources/laravax.png" width="80%" />
 </p>

-## Laravel 11 + Nuxt.js 3 + Vuetify + Pinia Boilerplate - Laravax
+## Multi Language - Laravel 11 + Nuxt.js 3 + Vuetify + Pinia Boilerplate - Laravax

 ![](resources/laravax.gif?raw=true)

 > Example of Authentication,Light & Dark Mode In Vuetify,Double Navigation Drawer, Multiple Layouts with different style and using pinia in nuxt 3 enviorment.

-This project was forked from **[fumeapp/laranuxt](https://github.com/fumeapp/laranuxt)** then I added Vuetify using tree shaking with custom dark and light mode, Authentication with Passport and Pinia and some more which you can chech it at [Whats Included](#Whats-Included)
+This project was forked from **[pcm0nk/laravax](https://github.com/pcm0nk/laravax)** then I added Vuetify using tree shaking with custom dark and light mode, Authentication with Passport and Pinia and some more which you can chech it at [Whats Included](#Whats-Included)

-## :warning: I removed some of the packages that came from the forked project

-- **Back-end**

-  - fumeapp/modeltyper: ^1.0
-  - acidjazz/humble: ^3.0
-  - acidjazz/metapi: ^2.1
-  - barryvdh/laravel-debugbar: ^3.5

-- **Front-end**
-  - @tailvue/nuxt: ^0.1.62
-  - dayjs: ^1.10.7
-  - husky: ^8.0.1
-  - @iconify/vue: ^4.0.0
-  - nuxt-windicss: ^2.5.5
-  - lottie-web: ^5.8.1

 ## Whats Included